Plankton: By size

 However, some of these terms may be used with very different boundaries, especially on the larger end.
+The term microplankton is sometimes used more broadly to cover plankton that cannot really be seen without using a microscope, say plankton less than about one millimetre across.
 The existence and importance of nano- and even smaller plankton was only discovered during the 1980s, but they are thought to make up the largest proportion of all plankton in number and diversity.
+It is the largely unseen microplankton that are the main drivers of the marine food web.

-The microplankton and smaller groups are microorganisms and operate at low Reynolds numbers, where the viscosity of water is more important than its mass or inertia.
+Microplankton and smaller groups are microorganisms that operate at low Reynolds numbers, where the viscosity of water is more important than its mass or inertia.